HaniaHesham99/OrderProcessing/README.md

 This Scala project implements a functional rule engine that processes retail transaction data from a CSV file, applies business discount rules, and outputs the results along with detailed logs.

+Retail companies often run complex promotional campaigns where different discounts apply to different products based on quantity, product type, order channel, expiry date, and more.
+Manually managing these rules becomes error-prone and inflexible.

+This engine:
+- Automates applying up to **two matching discounts per order**
+- **Calculates the average of applicable discounts**
+- **Updates the order's final price**
+- Logs every step to a structured log file for traceability
+- Outputs final results to a clean CSV file for analysis or further processing

 ---

 ##  Features